 The grandparent-grandchild relationship is different than one of a parent.
 Unless a grandparent is a primary caregiver, it is more a role of guidance than a disciplinarian.
 To keep this bond strong and positive, here are some helpful guidelines to foster this rewarding relationship:

-Be present in their life as much as possible.
+Be present in their life as much as possible

-Time goes by fast, and the bonds you create with your grandchildren are deeper with regular shared experiences.
+Time goes by fast, and the bonds you create with your grandchildren grow deeper with regular shared experiences.
 But not all grandparents have the luxury of proximity.
-Even if you can’t be there physically for every milestone or soccer game, you can still be ‘present’ in their life in other ways.
+Even if you can’t be there physically for every milestone or sports game, you can still be ‘present’ in their life in other ways.
 Technology now allows us to call, text, and even video chat using apps like Facebook, Skype, or Facetime.
 It’s not how you connect, but the quality and frequency that matters most.

 Share stories and family history